AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Key Campaign capabilities are available in Campaign Web user interface.
 This interface was primary designed for marketers to plan, launch and measure their marketing campaigns.
 All capabilities are listed [in this page](../rn/whats-new.md).

 Campaign platform customization based on business and data needs, and connection to other systems are managed in the Campaign client console.
 As a consequence, some settings and features can only be accessed, created, or managed from Campaign Client Console.
-Some will be available in a later version of Campaign Web user interface.
+Some will be available in a later update of Campaign Web user interface.

 <!--
 **Homepage**